 The Relevant Entities are committed to ensuring that their supply chains are free of any slavery and/or human trafficking and will not knowingly support or do business with any supplier who is involved in such activities.
 The Relevant Entities expect their employees, contractors and suppliers to prevent acts of modern slavery and human trafficking from occurring within both their businesses and supply chains.
 The Relevant Entities have corporate policies in place under which employees are encouraged to report concerns of non-compliance with FCA rules or statutory obligations, including those under the Act, to the relevant Compliance or HR department.
 Any concerns raised in respect of the Act will be escalated to senior management for review and investigation.

 In any procurement process appropriate due diligence is conducted to assess the extent of the Relevant Entities’ exposure to the risk of slavery.
 This may include measures such as:

 The above measures are applied proportionately in accordance with the Relevant Entities’ assessment of the level of risk associated with the particular supplier.
 Consideration is given to the nature of products or services and the locations from which those products are made, or services provided.

 All staff at Relevant Entities with responsibility for procurement from third party suppliers receive appropriate training on their obligations under the Act and how best to meet those obligations.
 In addition, the Legal and Compliance Departments provide on-going advice and support to such staff, as required.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was approved by the Relevant Entities’ Boards of Directors on 11 April 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and was ratified by the Relevant Entities’ Boards of Directors as of 11 April 2020.